Taxes are complicated. So much so that many people end up hiring a CPA or a tax preparer or buying software to file their tax return.

 The U.S. system is called a “marginal tax system.”
 This means that you’re taxed on your income in stages.
-For this example, the tax brackets are as follows:
+For this example, the tax brackets for 2019 filings are as follows:

 For some reason, people seem to think that itemizing deductions means that you’re saving a lot of money on your taxes.
 And this may be true in some cases.
 But many who itemize deductions aren’t saving nearly as much money as they think they are.